-Actions described in the EA for Personnel Recovery are reflected in interim conditions for the current analysis.
-As described in Section 3.3.1.2, interim conditions also reflect actions described in the Realignment EA, with adjustments to operational parameters to account for recent changes in plans for unit relocations.
+Actions described in the Final Environmental Assessment Addressing the Angel Thunder Personnel Recovery/Rescue Training Exercise in the Southwestern United States (DAF, 2017) are reflected in interim conditions for the current analysis.
+As described in Section 3.3.1.2, interim conditions also reflect actions described in the Realignment EA (DAF, 2024a), with adjustments to operational parameters to account for recent changes in plans for unit relocations.